-- Select Maintenance | Certificate/Key Management.
-1 - 2 Select the Keys tab.
+- 1. Select Maintenance > Certificate/Key Management. - 2.
+Select the Keys tab.
 The Keys tab appears.

-- 3 Click New.
-The Create New Key window appears. - 4 In the Key name field, enter a name to identify this key. - 5 From the Key type drop-down list, select a key type. - 6 From the Key length drop-down list, select a key length.
+- 3. Click New.
+The Create New Key window appears. - 4.
+In the Key name field, enter a name to identify this key. - 5.
+From the Key type drop-down list, select a key type. - 6.
+From the Key length drop-down list, select a key length.

-Longer keys are more secure, but they can take longer to generate.
+Note: Longer keys are more secure, but they can take longer to generate.
 They can slow down the establishment of encrypted communication channels.
-McAfee recommends using keys that are at least 2048 bits long.
+We recommend using keys that are at least 2048 bits long.

-7 Click Add and save your changes.
+Click Add and save your changes.